 OK: Krug is for the people who want the best possible pleasure when drinking champagne and it is not a question of money.

 I came across an article that had discovered a Krug 1857 that achieved a price that was twice the price of the most expensive and oldest Bordeaux.
 Champagne is best possible commodity when drinking great wines.

 BC: How can you describe Krug style?

-OK: I am 46 and I have been working at Krug for 23 years.
-This has given me world-class and sensible expertise on Krug but instead of talking about technicalities I want to stress the vision of my ancestors who were addicted and obsessed with pleasure, which is what we want to create, and bring across in our quality.
-With quality you will always have pleasure.
+OK: I have been working at Krug for more than 20 years.
+This has given me world-class and sensible expertise on Krug but instead of talking about technicalities I want to stress the vision of my ancestors who were addicted and obsessed with pleasure, which is what we want to create and bring across in our quality.
+With quality, you will always have pleasure.

 Krug is not about being a connoisseur or specialist.
 We have just maintained the vision of Joseph Krug, the founder of our House, whose determination and philosophy of uncompromising consistency and quality bring pleasure to the person enjoying Krug for centuries and centuries to come.